gengyu89/MazeAlgorithms/README.md

 1. We need a new data structure called *Disjoint Set*.
 2. We need to create both cells and walls during the initialization.

-In Computer Science, the definition of new data structures is necessary for two situations:
+In Computer Science, definition of new data structures is necessary for two situations:
 1. Without defining data structures, the problem can still be solved but with a much poorer efficiency at running time.
 2. Without defining data structures, the problem cannot be solved.